 Practical | Nursing Research(Dissertation) |

 The MSc Nursing fee structure depends on the college that the candidates are opting for.
-The MSC nursing course fees of public colleges are much lower than that of private colleges.
+The MSC nursing course fees of public colleges are much lower than those of private colleges.
 The average MSc Nursing fees range from Rs.
 57, 000 to Rs.
 3 Lakhs.

 Due to the changing lifestyle in India and around the world, health has become one of the biggest concerns of people all around.
 With the arrival of an unforeseen pandemic situation, people are growing more and more conscious about their health.
 Consequently, the need for healthcare workers is ever-increasing.